chef/automate/inspec/automate-backend-postgresql-smoke/README.md

-# A2ha postgresql InSpec Profile
+# Automate-ha postgresql InSpec Profile

 This test will check below services are installed and up or not on postgres node and also check certificate validity for postgresql.
     - chef/automate-ha-postgresql